kondalaraogangavarapu/dev-basics/BASICS.md

 ```
 4. Start coding

-5. Run you code by using - `go run` command - for example:
+5. Run your code by using - `go run` command - for example:
 ```bash
 go run ./main.go
 ```